 There's plenty in the way of connectivity as well, with both USB Type-C and ethernet in the mix.
-There are certainly superficially better looking laptops for the money, laptops with more immediate kerb and coffee table appeal (head to our general best laptops ranking for more of those).
-But the Acer Aspire 5 presents a pretty strong overall package, on paper.
-Time to find out if it delivers in practice.
+It covers most bases.
+There are certainly better-looking laptops at this price (head to our general best laptops ranking for more of those).
+But despite that, the Acer Aspire 5 presents a pretty strong overall package.
+Read on to find out more.

 Acer Aspire 5 review: Design and build

 On first acquaintance, the Acer Aspire 5 feels like a refuge from circa 2015.
 The slightly dated design is notable chiefly for big, fat bezels top and bottom of the 14-inch display.
 That said, slim side bezels at least ensure fairly compact overall proportions.
 At 1.7kg and 17mm thick, portability is decent and is aided by the compact 45W power supply.
 If you want something more stylish, head to our Asus Vivobook 15 vs Acer Aspire 5 comparison – the Asus is a slicker looking laptop for a similar price, but there are compromises elsewhere.

 It's worth noting the power supply uses an old school barrel connector.
 The Aspire 5 does have USB Type-C connectivity, but only for data.
 You can't charge it via USB-C, more's the pity.

 Still, one fringe benefit of the relative bezel bulge is plenty of space up top for proper webcam location.
 Your Zoom accomplices won't have to suffer the up-nose angle that blights some slim-bezel laptops, at least.